2176 West Street, Suite 100

 THE WEEK AHEAD: KEY ECONOMIC DATA

-Friday: The December jobs report from the Department of Labor.
+December retail sales figures from the Department of Commerce.

 The MarketWatch economic calendar lists upcoming U.S. economic data releases (including key economic indicators), Federal Reserve policy meetings, and speaking engagements of Federal Reserve officials.
 The content is developed from sources believed to be providing accurate information.
 The forecasts or forward-looking statements are based on assumptions and may not materialize.
 The forecasts also are subject to revision.